Portland Pickles: Relationship with Mazatlan

 The Portland Pickles have a special relationship with Venados de Mazatlan of the Mexican Pacific League.
 In June 2019, the Pickles held Venados Night, where the team wore Mazatlan jerseys.
 In October, the Pickles traveled to Mexico and played against Venados de Mazatlan in a friendly exhibition game in front of 16,000 people.
 In the lead up to the game, the Pickles held tryouts amongst fans in Portland for the chance to travel with the team to Mexico and play in the game.

 In September 2021, the Pickles returned to Mexico for another series against Venados de Mazatlan.
-USA Baseball's Kelcie Whitmore joined the Pickles and threw five scoreless innings in game two.
+USA Baseball's Kelsie Whitmore joined the Pickles and threw five scoreless innings in game two.

-Mascot-related incidents

-In January 2022, Pickles mascot Dillon T. Pickle posted an inappropriate photo on Twitter during a social media takeover.
-The image appeared to show the mascot exposing his genitalia.

-In February 2022, the mascot costume for Dillon T. Pickle was stolen after delivery in a case of package theft.
-The team had been playing in the Dominican Republic and the luggage containing the mascot costume was separated from the team.
-After being found by the airline, it was shipped to the wrong address in Portland and subsequently stolen off the front porch.
-It was eventually dropped off at Voodoo Doughnut by a person wishing to remain anonymous.
-The incident attracted the attention of some national media, who covered the saga in an amused fashion.
+Controversies

+The Pickles hosted a "mascot takeover" on their X account in January 2022.
+The Pickles posted an image of their mascot Dillon T. Pickle in a way that it looked like the mascot was flashing himself.
+The team would defend the post as Dillon flashing a thumbs-up.

+In May 2025, The Pickles filed a lawsuit against Pixar regarding potential copyright infringement over the similarities between the team's likeness in the series Win or Lose.
+Both parties reached an undisclosed settlement shortly after.

+On July 14, 2026, the Pickles hosted a Heated Rivalry themed night that involved two players kissing.
+The stunt was lambasted by conservative outlet OutKick.